jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 - `1` for tank drive (left joystick for left side, right joystick for right side)
 - `2` for mecanum drive (four-wheel independent control for strafing)

-### (optional) Step 4: Configure Wheel Size and Gear Ratio
+### Step 4 (optional): Configure Wheel Size and Gear Ratio
-Find the Drive constructor and update the wheel diameter and gear ratio parameters:
+Find the Drive constructor in `robot-config.cpp` and update the wheel diameter and gear ratio parameters:

 ```cpp
 Drive chassis(